Scholarships

 We are enormously grateful for the generosity of wonderful supporters who are passionate about making outdoor education accessible to everyone.
 We thank Gene and Patty Tingle, Sean and Susan Bogue, Ginger and David Holmes, the members of the Evelyn H. Fuldner Foundation, and many other individual donors and organizations that have helped us grow our scholarship fund.

-Gene and patty Tingle at Holland Falls
+Gene and Patty Tingle at Holland Falls

 Agnes Beck with Anna McEvoy, at Agnes' 80th birthday party.